The carpenter dresses his plank, the tongue of his foreplane whistles its wild ascending lispWalt Whitman, “Song of Myself,” Leaves of Grass

 That’s three variables that could be expressed in a pretty graph if one was so inclined, a graph that would have at least one inflection point.
 Which variable is most important to you?

-Most woodworkers fail to consider these efficiency variables; They simply keep cutting away until the tool either becomes too difficult to motivate, or the results resemble canine cuisine, then stop work and resharpen the blade.
+Most woodworkers fail to consider these efficiency variables; They simply keep cutting away until the tool either becomes too difficult to motivate, or the results resemble canine cuisine, then stop work, curse the poor innocent tool (often hurting its feelings) and resharpen the blade.
 But the wise woodworker will focus on minimizing the total time and total cost required to maintain his tools even if it means he must pause work to resharpen his blade well before its performance deteriorates badly.

 This sharpening inflection point will vary from blade to blade and job to job because every blade, every piece of wood and and every user are unique.
 Simply counting strokes is not enough.
 It takes attention and practice to sense when a blade has reached this point.